 Once you have discovered which career pathway you would like to pursue it’s time to look at how you will become qualified in order to be employable and skilled.
 Look at all options available to you and research them carefully.
 If you are choosing a career with a high level of practical elements such as hairdressing or building, it would be pointless doing an online course as you won’t gain the necessary skills.
 Look at what your local college offers or maybe your qualifications could be best achieved at university.

 “Take another look and your skills and experience.
 Does your resume really reflect all that you’ve done and all of your skills?
 Now is not the time to be shy.
 List every accomplishment and success you’ve had over the last 10 years (and the skills needed to accomplish those successes) and make sure they are reflected in

 Whichever training pathway you choose it’s essential to ensure the qualification is recognised by the sector in which you wish to work.
 Some training providers only provide “in-house” certificates which are not recognised.
 You could waste valuable time and money if you don’t research carefully.
 Look at reviews from previous students and look at statistics showing how many students moved on to find employment in the sector following qualification.
 SEctors often have regulating bodies who can give useful training advice.

 Retraining involves a fairly substantial amount of financial investment.
-It may be possible to retrain alongside your current job, so that you maintain an income, or perhaps you could consider working part-time.
-Research funding options which may be available to you.
-You may be able to secure funding via a grant, bursary, student finance or loan.
+It may be possible to retrain alongside your current job so that you maintain an income, or perhaps you could consider working part-time.
+Research funding options that may be available to you.
+You may be able to secure funding via a grant, bursary, student finance, or loan.
 Ensure you read the small print carefully when making any funding decisions.